IO-Aerospace-software-engineering/Astrodynamics/README.md

 #Install libraries and includes
 #This command must be executed with admin rights
 cmake --install IO.SDK

+cp
 ```
+:warning: Windows users :warning:

+Due to heterogeneous Windows development environment, you will have to copy headers and libraries into your project.

+This step will be described in the next section.

 ## Use the SDK

+:warning: Windows users who have used cmake install, you have to copy headers in "Includes" folder at project root and libs at project root.
+ These file locations have been given by the cmake install output.

 In this example we will create a small program to compute maneuvers required to join another spacecraft from earth surface

-1. (Execute this step only with binary installation) Ensure your CMake projet contains at least these parameters :
+1. Ensure your CMake project contains at least these parameters :
     ```CMAKE
     cmake_minimum_required(VERSION 3.18.0)
     project(MyApp VERSION 0.1.0)